 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a 25-square tear-off in Biloxi?
-The rule is simple: one square of asphalt shingles equals two-thirds of a cubic yard.
-Our 20-yard container fits this work perfectly; a low-wall roll-off makes loading easier and helps manage the heavy tonnage of your old roof materials.
+How big a roll-off do you actually need for your roof project in Biloxi?
+Most homeowners find a 20-yard container works well for a standard tear-off; use this conversion rule: one square of asphalt shingles equals two-thirds of a cubic yard.
+Our low-wall roll-off makes loading easy, but watch your tonnage to avoid extra fees in Harrison.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Biloxi residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.